-Frankford Valley Foundation for Literacy (the Foundation) is a component unit of the School and is reported in a separate column in the government-wide financial statements to emphasize that Foundation is legally separate from the School.
-Complete financial statements of Frankford Valley Foundation for Literacy can be obtained at: Santilli & Thomson, 601 Route 73 North, Suite 302 Marlton, NJ 08053.
+Frankford Valley Foundation for Literacy II is a component unit of the School and is reported in a separate column in the government-wide financial statements to emphasize that Frankford Valley Foundation for Literacy II is legally separate from the School.
+Complete financial statements of Frankford Valley Foundation for Literacy II can be obtained at: Santilli & Thomson, LLC, 601 Route 73 North, Suite 302, Marlton, NJ 08053.